Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights/help/New-AzApplicationInsightsWebTest.md

 This command creates or updates an ping kind of the Application Insights web test.

-### Example 3: Creates or updates an ping kind of the Application Insights web test with custom configuration
+### Example 4: Creates or updates a ping kind of the Application Insights web test with custom configuration
 ```powershell
 $geoLocation = @()
 $geoLocation += New-AzApplicationInsightsWebTestGeolocationObject -Location "emea-nl-ams-azr"